pictuga/morss/README.md

 ###As a newsreader hook

-To use it, the newsreader *Liferea* is required (unless other newsreaders provide the same kind of feature), since custom scripts can be run on top of the RSS feed, using its [output](http://lzone.de/liferea/scraping.htm) as an RSS feed.
+To use it, the newsreader [Liferea](http://lzone.de/liferea/) is required (unless other newsreaders provide the same kind of feature), since custom scripts can be run on top of the RSS feed, using its [output](http://lzone.de/liferea/scraping.htm) as an RSS feed.

-To use this script, you have to enable "postprocessing filter" in liferea feed settings, and to add `PATH/TO/MORSS/morss` as command to run.
+To use this script, you have to enable "(Unix) command" in liferea feed settings, and use the command `PATH/TO/MORSS/morss.py http://path/to/feed.xml`.

 ##Cache information